Greenwell baronets: Greenwell baronets, of Marden Park and Greenwell (1906)

+The heir apparent is the present holder's son Alexander Bernard Peter Greenwell (born 1987).

 Sir Walpole Lloyd Greenwell, Bt.

 The first Baronet had also been High Sheriff of Surrey in 1903 (having been first nominated in 1900) and His Majesty's Lieutenant of the City of London.
 Walpole Greenwell, who fought in the First Boer War, became a member of the London Stock Exchange at age 21 and founded W. Greenwell & Co., which would become one of the wealthiest and most prominent stockbroking firms in the City of London.
 He was a keen agriculturist, a prominent breeder of pedigree stock, particularly Shorthorn cattle and Shire horses, for which he was awarded numerous championships, and was President of the Royal Shire Horse Society.
 His Shire horse stud was considered the finest in the country.
 He was a trustee of the Whiteley Homes Trust, the Holloway Sanatorium, and a member of the governing body of Royal Holloway College.

 Sir Bernard Eyre Greenwell, Bt.

 Walpole Greenwell was succeeded by his son Major Bernard Greenwell MBE, who also succeeded him as senior partner in the family stockbroking firm.
 Bernard Greenwell had been educated at Harrow and Trinity College, Cambridge, before serving in the Second Boer War where he earned the Queen's South Africa Medal with four clasps.
 In 1932 he took over as chairman of the County of London Electric Supply Company and expanded it to become the largest electric supply company in the country.
 Electricity distribution had been largely confined to urban areas, but under Greenwell's chairmanship supplies were extended in Essex, Kent and Dorset, and he was keen to see electrical supplies provided for agricultural concerns.
 Like his father, he also bred stock, and in 1938 he purchased the entire herd of Shorthorn cattle reared by William Duthie at Collynie in Aberdeenshire, considered one of the best in the country.
 He farmed two large country estates, Marden Park and Butley Abbey Farm near Woodbridge, Suffolk.
 He married in 1902 Anna Elizabeth McClintock, daughter of Admiral Sir Francis Leopold McClintock KCB.